-Working together with co-author Andrew Faulkner, I have revised the Adobe Photoshop Classroom in a Book for the 2020 release for Adobe Press, and you can now order the book!
-This is the fifth edition of the Photoshop Classroom in a Book that I’ve updated.
+Working together with co-author Andrew Faulkner, I have revised the Adobe Photoshop Classroom in a Book for the 2021 release for Adobe Press, and you can now order the book!
+This is the sixth edition of the Photoshop Classroom in a Book that I’ve updated.
 A 35% discount code is available later in this article.(more…)

-With the release of macOS 10.15 Catalina, you’re probably wondering if your Adobe software will work in this macOS upgrade.
+With the announcement of macOS 11 Big Sur, you’re probably wondering if your Adobe software will work in this macOS upgrade.

-Here’s the short version: Many companies are cautioning users to delay the upgrade to macOS 10.15 Catalina.
+Here’s the short version: As with most macOS major upgrades, it’s best to wait until all of the software you use is properly updated for it.
 If you decide to go ahead, you’ll want to run the most current version of Creative Cloud applications on the new system.
-Because of changes and tighter requirements by both Apple and Adobe, a much smaller number of old applications are going to run in macOS 10.15 Catalina than in past upgrades.
-If you can’t or don’t want to upgrade your applications to current versions, you should delay upgrading to Catalina.
+Because of changes and tighter requirements by both Apple and Adobe, a much smaller number of old applications are going to run in macOS 11 Big Sur than in past upgrades.
+If you can’t or don’t want to upgrade your applications to current versions, you should delay upgrading to Big Sur.

 With every macOS upgrade, full information about compatibility is typically not available on the day the new system is released or even shortly after.
 More information emerges over time, as Apple, Adobe, and other software developers test with the final public release and produce updates with fixes.
 I’ll update this article as new information comes out.(more…)